theusmoreira/theusmoreira/README.md

 ## I'm a Husband, Father and Developer!
-- 🔭 I’m currently working as a Web Developer at Chat2Desk Brazil.
+- 🔭 I’m currently working as a Back-end Developer at Chat2Desk Brazil.
 - 🌱 I’m currently learning everything, but focused on TypeScript, NodeJS, ReactJS and React Native. 🤣

 ### Connect with me: